 Dutch Manufacturing Output Rebounds in March

-Manufacturing production in the Netherlands rose 2.8% month-on-month in March 2026, rebounding from a 1.3% drop in February.
+Manufacturing production in the Netherlands rose 2.8% month-on-month in March 2026, rebounding from a revised 1.6% drop in February.
 This marked the strongest growth since December 2023.
-Overall industrial production also increased by 2.8% from a month earlier.
 Compared with the same period last year, output grew 1.7%, with half of all industrial business categories recording higher production.
 Among the eight major sectors, the machinery industry posted the strongest growth, while the electrical and electronics sector recorded the steepest decline.

 2026-05-08